summitt/sploits/README.md

 This plugin adds both http and https and only adds the domain w/o path information.

 ###Note: The following screenshots show an older version of the plugin.
-The Domains2Scope has been replaces with 'Add All To Scope' and !Domains2Scope has been replaces with 'Remove All From Scope'
+The Domains2Scope has been replaced with 'Add All To Scope' and !Domains2Scope has been replaced with 'Remove All From Scope'

 ![Burp History: Right Click](/history-burp.png "Burp History: add or exclude domains from scope.")